 Emotion Detection v3.0

-The image above is a screen gran of "Emota v3.0 applied to a control of musical composition.
-Other applications are control of environmental or media content in public spaces, sculptural objects or in social media applications.
+The image above is a screen capture of "Emota v3.0 applied to a control of musical composition."
+Other applications are the control of environmental or media content in public spaces, sculptural objects or in social media applications.

 Adopting a set of pre-trained Haar Classifiers to locate only one pair of eyes and mouth .
 For facial detection, only eyes and mouth are used.
 If multiple rectangles are found for the same part, we run a clustering method to esti-mate the target rectangle based on the Euclidean distance.
 We run a clustering algo-rithm based on Euclidean distance between locations of each possible candidate.
 Then, a set of anchor points can be delivers based on these rectangles.
 Before feature extraction, lumen normalization is adopted to detected facial part of the image such that light conditions have less effect to the feature extraction process.
 Numeric features are extracted through convolutions with a set of pre-calculated Ga-bor filters called Gabor Bank.
 Gabor filters are implemented to derive orientations of features in the captured image using pattern analysis, directionality distribution of the features.
 Using Gabor filters increases accuracy of the anchor points derived in the elastic bunch graph matching.